Inverse Optimization: Theory and Applications: Fundamentals of Inverse Optimization: A Road Map of This Paper

 Consider a data set $\{\bhx_i\}_{i=1}^N$ of $N \geq 1$ decisions.
 These decisions may arrive from different versions of the forward model $\FOP_i(\btheta) := \min \{ f_i(\bx, \btheta) \;|\; \bx \in \Xfeas_i(\btheta) \}$, for example via an agent who solves the same decision-generating process several times under different conditions.
 We also index the corresponding optimal sets $\Xopt_i(\btheta)$.
 Given this data set, inverse optimization estimates a parameter vector $\btheta^*$ such that the aggregate ``fit'' of the corresponding forward models $\FOP_i(\btheta^*)$ to $\bhx_i$ is optimized.
 An estimate $\btheta^*$ is considered a ``perfect fit'' for $\bhx_i$ if $\bhx_i \in \Xopt_i(\btheta^*)$.
 We formally define the set of perfect fit estimates as the \emph{inverse-feasible set}

-A fundamental question in the design of an inverse optimization problem is whether inverse-feasibility should be strictly enforced.
+A fundamental question in the design of an inverse optimization problem is whether inverse-feasibility must be strictly enforced.
 This leads to what we call the \emph{classical} versus \emph{data-driven} formulations (see Figure \ref{fig:summary_of_io_methods}).

-\paragraph{Classical inverse optimization.} These inverse optimization problems solve for a parameter $\btheta \in \bTheta$ that is inverse-feasible and minimizes an application-specific objective function $h(\btheta)$.
-The classical problem is
+\paragraph{Classical inverse optimization (Section~\ref{sec:classic_IO}).} These inverse optimization problems solve for a parameter $\btheta \in \bTheta$ that is inverse-feasible and minimizes an application-specific objective $h(\btheta)$:

-The inverse-feasibility constraints make the above model a bilevel program.
-Much of the classical inverse optimization literature focuses on developing techniques to reformulate the model into a single-level form.
+The inverse-feasibility constraints make~\eqref{eq:classical_io_highlevel} a bilevel program.
+Many techniques have been developed to reformulate it into a single-level form.

-\paragraph{Data-driven inverse optimization.} These inverse models do not include an inverse-feasibility constraint, but instead use loss functions $\ell(\bx_i, \Xopt_i(\btheta))$ to penalize the extent to which inverse-feasibility is not satisfied.
-The data-driven problem is
+\paragraph{Data-driven inverse optimization (Section~\ref{sec:data-driven_IO}).} Instead of enforcing inverse-feasibility, loss functions $\ell(\bx_i, \Xopt_i(\btheta))$ are used to penalize the extent to which inverse-feasibility is violated:

-The parameter $\kappa \geq 0$ describes a trade-off between the application-specific objective $h(\btheta)$ and the extent to which inverse-feasibility is not satisfied.
+Here, $\kappa \geq 0$ describes a trade-off between an application-specific objective $h(\btheta)$ and the loss.

-We detail the classical and data-driven inverse optimization literature in the next two sections.
-With few exceptions, models in the classical inverse optimization literature consider a single decision input ($N=1$).
-We assume the same problem setup in Section \ref{sec:classic_IO}.
-In contrast, we present the data-driven inverse optimization models in Section \ref{sec:data-driven_IO} with a general set of decisions ($N \geq 1$).